 Before you dive in, please agree a volunteer to write a brief summary of your group’s conclusions.

 - For the people of Israel, the River Jordan was a threshold between past and future, slavery and freedom.
 For Christians, so is baptism.
 Do you see the pandemic as a threshold moment to be recognised and seized?
-Or do you just feel bewildered by its intractability, or the sheer uncertainty it arouses?
+Or do you just feel bewildered by the fact that no end seems to be in sight?

 - Do you agree with the findings in the research reported by the RSA that very few people want to return to the way things were?
 Are you finding that people around you say the same?
 What do you think are the chances of these hopes being realised – and why might they be resisted?